Comparing homological invariants for mapping classes of surfaces: Bimodule invariant coming from bordered Heegaard Floer homology

-Now, suppose we want to draw a diagram for a $M_{\tau_E}$.
-Then it is enough to change all the alpha arcs of the left side of $\mathcal H(M_{id})$ by applying $\tau_{E}$.
-This corresponds to parameterization $-\tau_E:-F^\circ(\mathcal{Z}_2) \rightarrow \partial_L M_{\tau_E}$.
-So we apply right handed Dehn twist $\tau_{E_l}$ to alpha arcs.
-Alternatively one can apply $\tau_{E_l}^{-1}$ to all the beta curves (this corresponds to applying self-diffeomorphism $\tau_{E_l}^{-1}$ to the Heegaard diagram).
-We also could have applied $\tau_{E_r}$ to all alpha arcs and curves, or $\tau_{E_r}^{-1}$ to all the beta curves.
-All these possibilities are depicted on Figure \ref{fig:heeg_diag_dehn_twists_1-4}.
-One can see that all these 4 diagrams are equivalent via equivalence moves and self-diffeomorphisms applied to the diagrams.
-The resulting Heegaard diagrams here are analogous to ones for genus 1 case in \cite[Section 10.2]{LOT-bim}.
+Now, suppose we want to draw a Heegaard diagram for $M_{\tau_E}$.
+Then it is enough to change all the red arcs of the left side of $\H(M_{\id})$ by applying $\tau_{E}$.
+This corresponds to a parameterization $-\tau_E:-F^\circ(\Zpmc_2) \rightarrow \partial_L M_{\tau_E}$.
+So we apply the right handed Dehn twist $\tau_{E_l}$ to the red arcs.
+Alternatively we can apply $\tau_{E_l}^{-1}$ to all the blue curves (this corresponds to applying self-diffeomorphism $\tau_{E_l}^{-1}$ to the Heegaard diagram).
+We also could have applied $\tau_{E_r}$ to all the red arcs, or $\tau_{E_r}^{-1}$ to all the blue curves.
+All these possibilities are depicted in Figure~\ref{fig:heeg_diag_dehn_twists_1-4}.
+All of the four diagrams are equivalent up to the equivalence moves from Proposition~\ref{moves_thm} and self-diffeomorphisms applied to the diagrams.
+The resulting Heegaard diagrams here are analogous to the ones for the genus one case in~\cite[Section~10.2]{LOT-bim}.